Skip to main content

 BY TRAVIS BAUGH

 In the dead of winter, there’s nothing quite like the instant relief of holding a cold hand over a vent blowing hot air.
 There’s also nothing like the disappointment of your furnace blowing cold air inside when it’s turning cold outside.
 Before you hit the panic button because your trusty old heater has picked a terrible time to go into hibernation, there are some legitimate reasons why normally functioning furnaces can give you the cold shoulder.
-Some of these you might be able to fix yourself (if you like that sort of thing) to get the warm air flowing.
+Some of these you might be able to fix yourself (if you like that sort of thing) to get the warm air flowing again if you have a heater blowing cold air.

 Why is My Furnace Blowing Cold Air?